On Economic Justice

 • Offering payment plans for courses, with no interest and without excessive fees.

 • Creating trade opportunities for those with limited funds, to contribute via skills and work.
+This helps me get projects done that I would otherwise do myself or pay to do.

-• Listing prices in round numbers ($5, $100, or $500, not $4.99, $97, or $499), so you can make an informed decision about whether the price is appropriate for you.
+• Listing prices in whole numbers and round numbers ($5, $100, or $500, not $4.99, $97, or $499), so you can make an informed decision about whether the price is appropriate for you.
 (Setting prices just below a threshold is a tactic to make the price seem artificially lower, and it does increase sales, at the expense of people making financial decisions they regret.)

 • Keeping my prices as low as I reasonably can, without hurting myself.